 I mean, how can you not love a person who writes that kind of thing?

 I really appreciated how similar her philosophy on having people over is to my own.
 People don’t care if your house is perfect.
 They just want to feel welcomed, included, and loved.
 And she makes a new recipe practically every time she has people over, which is just the kind of person I am (yes, that’s my idea of living on the wild side).

 I loved reading about her family, the eventual birth of her second child (hooray!), and her really sweet and insightful thoughts about friendship and family.
-And there was a whole chapter about unplugging and just living your life, which was basically exactly what I needed to read last week.
+And there was a whole chapter in the Bread and Wine book about unplugging and just living your life, which was basically exactly what I needed to read last week.

-Mainly, reading this book just made me feel deeply happy.
+Mainly, reading this Bread ad Wine book just made me feel deeply happy.
 I like books that are fun or suspenseful or romantic or funny.
 But a book that makes me happy?
 I just can’t ask for much more.

 I’ve been to the library twice since I finished the book and I can’t bring myself to return it yet.
 I’m probably going to have to buy my own copy.
 And copies of her previous books too.